dunglas/mercure/spec/mercure.md

 # Encryption

 Using HTTPS does not prevent the hub from accessing the update's content.
-Depending of the intended privacy of information contained in the update, it **MAY** be necessary to prevent eavesdropping by the hub.
+Depending on the intended privacy of information contained in the update, it **MAY** be necessary to prevent eavesdropping by the hub.